ButterCMS/nextjs-starter-buttercms/README.md

 ## 3) Run the local server

-To view the app in the browser, you'll need to run the local development server:
+To view the app in a browser, you'll need to run the local development server:

 ```bash
 npm run dev # or yarn dev